 - use the received UE Aggregate Maximum Bit Rate for all Non-GBR QoS flows for the concerned UE as specified in TS 23.501 [9].

-If the Core Network Assistance Information for RRC INACTIVE IE is included in the UE CONTEXT MODIFICATION REQUEST message, the NG-RAN node shall, if supported, store this information in the UE context and use it for the RRC_INACTIVE state decision and RNA configuration for the UE and RAN paging if any for a UE in RRC_INACTIVE state, as specified in TS 38.300 [8].
+If the Core Network Assistance Information for RRC INACTIVE IE is included in the UE CONTEXT MODIFICATION REQUEST message, the NG-RAN node shall, if supported, replace the previously provided Core Network Assistance Information for RRC INACTIVE and use it for the RRC_INACTIVE state decision and RNA configuration for the UE and RAN paging if any for a UE in RRC_INACTIVE state, as specified in TS 38.300 [8].

 If the CN Assisted RAN Parameters Tuning IE is included in the UE CONTEXT MODIFICATION REQUEST message, the NG-RAN node may use it as described in TS 23.501 [9].